TravorFors/TravorFors.github.io/_pages/about.md

 These days, my surveys and projects are mainly centered around these two main threads: <br />

-- Cortex Analysis: critical points analysis.  <br />
+- Cortex Analysis: transfer of critical points.  <br />
   *I am a fan of Karl J. Friston although I never hold a firm belief in his free energy principle.
 However, if possible, I believe such kind of skeleton should either be proved true or falsified by novel MIA approach.  <br />

 - Tumor Metastasis Prediction: Pathway imaging & reconstruction, 3D Bio-modeling  <br />